-At 2.5 fps maximum speed, the Sony A7S II managed to capture 5 shots before the car ran out of the scene.
-The focusing were accurate at the front of the car at shot 1, 2, and 3.
-In shot 4 and 5, the focusing were a bit lost.
+At 2.5 fps maximum speed, the Sony A7S II captured 5 shots before the car ran out of the scene.
+The focusing was accurate at the front of the car at shots 1, 2, and 3.
+In shots 4 and 5, the focus was a bit lost.

 Speed Priority Continuous Shooting

-In speed priority continuous shooting mode, the Sony A7S II managed to shoot 16 shots at maximum of 5 fps before the car ran out of the scene.
-The accuracy is great as most of the shots had focused accurately at the front of the car.
+In speed priority continuous shooting mode, the Sony A7S II managed to shoot 16 shots at a maximum of 5 fps before the car ran out of the scene.
+The accuracy is excellent as most of the shots had focused accurately at the front of the car.

 When using continuous focusing mode, the Sony A7S II’s continuous focusing feel like hunting rather than focusing, but that’s the nature of contrast-detection autofocus.
-Autofocusing in the night is pretty good thanks to the -EV4 focus sensitivity of the Sony A7S II.
+Autofocusing in the night is pretty good, thanks to Sony A7S II -EV4 focus sensitivity.

-Some panning shots of carousel using continuous shooting mode.
+I take some panning shots of the carousel using continuous shooting mode.

-Sony A7S II’s ISO range from ISO 50 to ISO 409600 which is the same as the original Sony A7S (they used the same image sensor too).
+Sony A7S II has an ISO range from ISO 50 to ISO 409600, the same as the original Sony A7S (they used the same image sensor too).
 Therefore, you could expect to see similar ISO performance by Sony A7S II.

-The shot above was cropped in the center for ISO comparison.
-The RAW below did not apply any noise reduction while the JPEG was applied the noise reduction settings in Capture One Pro 9.
-You may click the image below for 100% cropped view.
+I crop the shot above in the center for the ISO comparison.
+I do not apply any noise reduction to the RAW below, while I apply the noise reduction settings in Capture One Pro 9 to the JPEG.
+You may click the image below for a 100% cropped view.

 RAW (No Noise Reduction)

-Without any noise reduction, the RAW file still quite clean up to ISO 12800, significant noise was kicked in from ISO 25600.
-With the overall image was acceptable up to ISO 102400.
-More color noise occurred in ISO 204800 but the details were still well maintained.
-At ISO 409600, the image looked pretty bad as significant details were lost and there were a lot of color noise.
+Without any noise reduction, the RAW file is still pretty clean, up to ISO 12800.
+Significant noise is kicking in from ISO 25600 onward.
+The overall image noise is acceptable up to ISO 102400.
+More color noise occurred in ISO 204800, but the details were still well maintained.
+At ISO 409600, the image quality is pretty bad as significant details are lost, and there is a lot of color noise.

 JPEG (Noise Reduction in COP 9)

 With noise reduction in COP 9, the shots are clean and retain great details until ISO 51200.
-After applied noise reduction, the image at ISO 102400 left with very little color noise but lost some details as well.
+After applying the noise reduction, the image at ISO 102400 left with very little color noise but lost some details.
 The noise reduction did not seem to get the image better at ISO 204800 and ISO 409600.

 Auto ISO Minimum Shutter Speed

-You’re allowed to set the minimum shutter speed in Sony A7S II when using Auto ISO mode.
+You’re You can set the minimum shutter speed in Sony A7S II when using Auto ISO mode.
 It is in the menu first tab page 4, under ISO AUTO Min.SS.
-The minimum shutter speed will be guaranteed only when the Sony A7S II has not hit the user preset maximum ISO.
+The minimum shutter speed will be guaranteed when the Sony A7S II has not hit the user preset maximum ISO.

 Below are some shots with high ISO.

 Look!
-How much details retained in the shots at ISO 20000 below.
+I’m amazed by the details retained in the shots at ISO 20000 below.

-When shooting with Sony A7S II, I could pay more attention on composition using same amount of time as I did not have to worry much about the high ISO and shutter speed anymore.
+When shooting with Sony A7S II, I could pay more attention to the composition as I did not have to worry much about the high ISO and shutter speed anymore.

-According to official specification, the Sony A7S II quoted 310 shots for viewfinder and 370 shots for LCD screen.
-In real life shooting, the Sony A7S II actually gave more impressive results.
-Throughout a roughly 1.5 hour event, it took only 40% of battery life for 200 shots with mix used of EVF and LCD.
-If simply calculate by maths, you could get nearly 500 shots with one full charge battery!
+According to the official specification, the Sony A7S II is quoted 310 shots for the viewfinder usage and 370 shots for the LCD screen usage.
+In real-life shooting, the Sony A7S II gives more impressive results.
+A roughly 1.5-hour event takes only 40% of battery life for 200 shots with mixed usage of EVF and LCD.
+If you proportionate it, you could get nearly 500 shots with one full charge battery!

 Well, Sony A7S II might not be able to give you 500 shots in real life, but it always gave me over 400 shots before I had to change the battery.
 Impressive!

-As expected, the Sony A7S II also features the 5-axis in camera image stabilizer as we had seen on the Sony A7 II and A7R II.
-The 5-axis image stabilizer provides up to 4.5 stops efficiency, and it is compatible with all the native E-mount lenses (without adapter) and other lenses (with appropriate adapter, and you will need to set the lens’ focal length in the A7S II manually in order to enjoy the 5-axis image stabilization).
+As expected, the Sony A7S II also features the 5-axis in-camera image stabilizer, as seen on the Sony A7 II and A7R II.
+The 5-axis image stabilizer provides up to 4.5 stops efficiency, and it is compatible with all the native E-mount lenses (without adapter) and other lenses (with an appropriate adapter, and you will need to set the lens’ focal length in the A7S II manually to enjoy the 5-axis image stabilization).

-As what we have seen in Sony A7II and Sony A7R II, you do not have to turn off the 5 axis image stabilzer when using the Sony A7S II on a tripod as the Sony A7S II’s 5 axis image stabilizer will not cause any blurriness when it is being used on a tripod.
+Like Sony A7II and Sony A7R II, you do not have to turn off the 5-axis image stabilizer when using the Sony A7S II on a tripod.
+It will not cause any blurriness when it is used on a tripod.

-The shots below were shot at 28 mm at 1.6 second and 1 second handheld respectively (It is almost 5 stops slower than the 1/30 s safe minimum shutter speed).
+I take the shots below at 28 mm, at 1.6 seconds, and 1-second handheld, respectively (It is almost 5 stops slower than the 1/30 s safe minimum shutter speed).

-The combination of the incredible low light capability and the efficient 5-axis image stabilizer of the Sony A7S II are great combo for handheld shooting in those dark places that do not allow to set up tripod, e.g. museum, crowded places.
+The combination of the incredible low light capability and the efficient 5-axis image stabilizer of the Sony A7S II is a great combo.
+It allows us for handheld shooting in those dark places that do not allow us to set up a tripod, e.g., museums, crowded places.

 Uncompressed 14 bit RAW

-The Sony A7S II supports the uncompressed 14 bit RAW currently, you can upgrade the firmware of your Sony A7 II/A7R II in order to get the uncompressed 14 bit RAW option too.
+The Sony A7S II supports the uncompressed 14 bit RAW currently.
+You can upgrade the firmware of your Sony A7 II/A7R II firmware to get the uncompressed 14-bit RAW option.

-The following comparison were cropped from the compressed RAW and uncompressed RAW as shown above (the compressed/uncompressed RAW were shot with same settings) .
+I crop both the compressed RAW and uncompressed RAW as shown above for comparison.
+I shot the compressed/uncompressed RAW with the same settings.

-In second comparison, the uncompressed RAW shows smoother green compared to compressed RAW’s ‘dry green’.
+In the second comparison, the uncompressed RAW shows smoother green than compressed RAW’s ‘dry green’.

 In the fourth comparison, I couldn’t find any significant difference between the compressed and uncompressed RAW.

 From the comparison above, the uncompressed RAW showed better tonal gradation than the compressed RAW.
-The compressed RAW file size is around 13 MB while the uncompressed RAW file size is around 25 MB.
+The compressed RAW file size is around 13 MB, while the uncompressed RAW file size is approximately 25 MB.

 The following features are available in Sony A7S II as well